Highest-weight truncation, graded EFT structure, and renormalization of black hole Love numbers: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work we have clarified the conceptual origin of the vanishing static Love numbers of four--dimensional black holes by explicitly connecting three apparently distinct perspectives: the structure of the static near--zone perturbation equations, the analytic organization of tidal response coefficients revealed by Shell Effective Field Theory (Shell EFT), and the on--shell matching framework based on gravitational Raman scattering.
+In this work we have clarified a coherent perspective on the conceptual origin of the vanishing static Love numbers of four--dimensional black holes by explicitly connecting three apparently distinct perspectives: the structure of the static near--zone perturbation equations, the analytic organization of tidal response coefficients revealed by Shell Effective Field Theory (Shell EFT), and the on--shell matching framework based on gravitational Raman scattering.

 From the symmetry perspective, we showed explicitly for a massless scalar field that the static near--zone dynamics on a Schwarzschild background admit an emergent $\mathrm{SL}(2,\mathbb{R})$ algebraic organization.
 Regularity at the future event horizon selects a physical solution belonging to a highest--weight–type representation.
 Equivalently, horizon regularity enforces a truncation of the admissible static solution space: the physical solution is unique and contains no independent decaying branch at large radius.
 As a result, there exists no freely adjustable static response parameter in the full theory.
 When translated into the language of effective field theory, this exclusion directly implies the absence of the corresponding local tidal operator, forcing the static Wilson coefficient $\lambda_{\ell,0}$ to vanish.